RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 * `sensors`: list of Sensor, the name, description, and sample rate associated with each sensor.
 * `n_pkts`: int, number of files used to create the model.
 * `timing`: Timing, the timing information for the Session.
+* `gnss_timing`: Timing, the GNSS timing information for the Session.
 * `sub`: List of string, the keys to the dynamic sessions associated with the Session.

 Session has one function: